‘Teen Mom OG’ Stars Maci Bookout And Catelynn Lowell React To Amber Portwood’s Arrest On Reunion Special

 On Monday night, the all-new Teen Mom OG reunion special aired on MTV.
 Maci Bookout, Catelynn Lowell, Cheyenne Floyd, and even Mackenzie McKee were in attendance.
 Notably missing from the reunion special, though, was Amber Portwood.

 Fans may recall that Amber was arrested back in July for domestic battery.
 Allegedly, a fight broke out between Amber and her boyfriend Andrew Glennon.
-During the alleged fight, Andrew was allegedly holding the couple’s 1-year-old son, James.
+During the fight, Andrew was allegedly holding the couple’s 1-year-old son, James.

 “I was very shocked, but she can reach out to us and we’ll be there for her anytime,” Maci said.